White kittiwakes, breeding on dark rock monoliths off Rauðanupur (‘Red Cliff’), northern Iceland. (Photos copyright © by Kaj Halberg)

 In Norse religion, yellow bedstraw (Galium verum) was dedicated to Frigg, goddess of knowledge, love, and marriage, who was also protector of women giving birth.
 It was a custom to line the childbed with this fragrant herb.
 When Christianity was introduced, this heathen habit was banned, but as it persisted, the Church decided to dedicate yellow bedstraw to Virgin Mary instead, claiming that this herb was lining the crib of the newborn Jesus, hence the folk name of the species, Our Lady’s bedstraw.

 Yellow bedstraw is dealt with in detail on the page Plants: Plants in folklore and poetry.

 At the edge of a gravel road in Småland, Sweden, the wind has been moving this yellow bedstraw back and forth, hereby creating a pattern of concentric circles in the sand.
 (Photo copyright © by Kaj Halberg)

-Cherry plum (Prunus cerasifera), also known as myrobalan plum, is a native of south-eastern Europe, and western Asia.
+Cherry plum (Prunus cerasifera), also known as myrobalan plum, is a close relative of the cherry.
+This small tree, sometimes reaching a height of 12 m, is a native of south-eastern Europe and western Asia.
 Due to its edible fruits, which taste somewhat like plums, it was introduced to most parts of Europe and North America at an early stage, and has become widely naturalized there.

 Patterns on the trunk of an ancient, gnarled cherry plum, central Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)